 - Qubole Cluster Proxy: Each running Hadoop cluster itself has a Job History server for GUI access to the jobs that it has run (this comes bundled with Hadoop of course).
 So a proxy layer is required to redirect requests to the correct server based on the specific job and cluster at hand – either the cluster JHS when it is available – or the Qubole JHS when it is not (for terminated clusters).

-The architecture and data flow are depicted below:
+The architecture and data flow is depicted below:

 Qubole Job History Server